fay59/fcd/INSTALL.md

 # Building fcd

-Fcd compiles against the LLVM 3.9.0 release.
-It has been tested (to the small extent to which fcd is tested) on Mac OS X. Automated test results are available on the [fcd-tests repository][2].
+Fcd compiles against the LLVM 4.0 release.
+It has been tested on macOS, and is at least known to build on Ubuntu.
+Automated test results are available on the [fcd-tests repository][2].

 **Even LLVM dot releases can break API compatibility.
 For a smooth build experience, make sure that you have this exact version of LLVM.**